 On March 11, 2020, the World Health Organization declared a novel strain of coronavirus disease ("COVID-19") a global pandemic.
-We had expected to commence Phase I clinical trials our thin film freezing, or TFF, formulation of Tacrolimus in Australia in the first quarter of 2020, and on March 13, 2020 we had received the approval of the Alfred Hospital Human Research Ethics Committee to commence Phase I trials, however later in March 2020 our contract research organization in Australia informed us that because of the spread of the COVID-19 virus in Australia, there would be a delay in initiating the trial.
-During the second quarter of 2020, we were able to begin dosing in the Phase I Tacrolimus trial in Melbourne, Victoria, Australia.
+At this time, the United States and certain other countries are the subject of lock-downs and self-isolation procedures, which have significantly limited business operations and restricted internal and external meetings.
+The Company had expected to commence Phase I clinical trials of its thin film freezing, or TFF, formulation of Tacrolimus in Australia in the first quarter of 2020, and on March 13, 2020 the Company received the approval of the Alfred Hospital Human Research Ethics Committee to commence Phase I trials, however, later in March 2020, the Company's contract research organization in Australia informed the Company that because of the spread of the COVID-19 virus in Australia, there would be a delay in initiating the trial.
+During the second quarter of 2020, the Company was able to begin dosing in the Phase I Tacrolimus trial in Melbourne, Victoria, Australia.
 However, due to the resurgence of COVID-19 in the Melbourne area, in July 2020 the Phase I trials were delayed.
-With the flaring of COVID-19 in the Melbourne area and in order to remain dynamic, we are opening a second clinical trial site in Brisbane, Queensland, Australia and we expect to resume dosing in the Phase I clinical trials in Australia before the end of the third quarter 2020.
-Any financial impact cannot be reasonably estimated at this time, but may materially affect our business and financial condition.
+With the flaring of COVID-19 in the Melbourne area and in order to remain dynamic, the Company opened a second clinical trial site in Brisbane, Queensland, Australia. and dosing in the Phase 1 clinical trial resumed in Australia during the third quarter 2020.
+The Company expects that dosing in this trial will be completed in the fourth quarter 2020.
+Any financial impact from the COVID-19 global pandemic cannot be reasonably estimated at this time, but may materially affect our business and financial condition.
 The extent to which COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.